History

 Jack & Eleanor Murray and HCBC’s early days

 Jack met his wife, Eleanor, when they were students at Wheaton.
 Eleanor was the daughter of a leading national evangelist at that time, George T. Stephens.
 While at college, Jack and Eleanor worked for her father over the summer and traveled for evangelistic ministry on weekends.
-A great revival at Wheaton College led them to commit to a life of evangelism.
+A great revival at Wheaton College led them to commit to a life of evangelism and to each other.

 The Bible Conference was only open in the summer.
 The Murrays traveled the rest of the year in week-long evangelistic crusades with great success.
-Many people came to faith in Christ through Jack and Eleanor’s crusades, Jack’s daily radio programs, and while staying at HCBC.
+Many people came to faith in Christ through Jack and Eleanor’s crusades, Jack’s daily radio programs.
+Many converts and friends were attracted to summer family weeks at HCBC through these programs.
 Nationally known figures such as Francis Schaeffer, Vernon Grounds, and Jack Wyrtzen frequently spoke at Harvey Cedars.

-Construction started on the dining room building in 1946 as attendance increased.
-In 1947, God led and provided in unexpected ways as funds were raised and plans drawn for the chapel, which was completed in 1950.
-The chapel originally featured stained glass windows purchased from the demolished Engleside Hotel’s dining room, which were removed in 2003 due to damage.
+In 1946, construction started on the current dining room building as attendance increased.
+In 1947, God provided in unexpected ways as funds were raised and plans drawn for the chapel, which was completed in 1950.
+The chapel originally featured stained glass windows from the demolished Engleside Hotel’s dining room, which were removed in renovations in 2003.

-Murray dropped “Presbyterian” from the conference’s name in 1949 as the ministry broadened in outreach.
-Through ten years of sacrifice and hard work, Jack and Eleanor laid a strong foundation.
+In 1949, the conference’s name was changed from Harvey Cedars Bible Presbyterian Conference to Harvey Cedars Bible Conference as the ministry broadened in outreach.
+Jack and Eleanor laid a strong foundation through ten years of sacrifice and hard work.
+They were committed to the success of the conference.
 Their legacy lives on today as two of their children, George Murray and Sarah Eremic, continue to contribute to the ministries at HCBC as speakers.
-The Murrays were committed to the success of the conference.

 1949-1951